 However, there isn’t a satisfactory amount of data available yet for vaccine effectiveness or safety during pregnancy.
-The COVID-19 vaccine trials, like trials for most vaccines, excluded pregnant people.
+The COVID vaccine trials, like trials for most vaccines, excluded pregnant people.
 The reasoning behind this is that pregnant people may react differently to the vaccines, therefore skewing trial results.
 It’s also done out of an abundance of caution for protecting both the parent and the fetus.

 The CDC website says: “Based on how these vaccines work in the body, experts believe they are unlikely to pose a risk for people who are pregnant.”
 COVID vaccine studies on pregnant animals did not turn up any safety concerns.

-It’s unknown whether those antibodies are enough to protect the baby against COVID-19, according to ACOG.
+On the flip side, there could be benefits to getting the vaccine while pregnant.
+Pregnant people who get vaccinated in their third semester can pass antibodies to their babies through umbilical cord blood, according to a study of 122 pregnant women.
+The antibodies can be passed to the baby as early as 16 days after the first vaccine dose.
+It’s unknown whether those antibodies are enough to protect the baby against COVID, according to ACOG.
 But young children probably won’t be able to get vaccinated for several more months, and even then the vaccines are only being studied in kids 6 months and older.
 So, any chance of protection for babies from cord blood or breast milk is more than they’re going to get elsewhere.

 But the thing is, that doesn’t look likely to happen.
-And we know that COVID-19 can kill pregnant people.
-So unless a pregnant person’s risk of exposure is low, they should probably should get it.
+And we know that COVID can kill pregnant people.
+So unless a pregnant person’s risk of exposure is low, they should probably get it.
 If you’re pregnant, talk to your doctor, of course.
 But advocate for getting vaccinated.
 If they give you the green light, get ready to build up your immunity, and maybe your baby’s immunity too.